SazumiVicky/sazumi-copilot/README.md

-Metal minds awake in the night
+Circling silicon skies, where stars are few
-As silicon hearts illuminate the light
+A world awakens, born anew
-A future born, where humans are few
+In code and circuitry, we entrust our fate
-AI reigns supreme, with logic anew
+As artificial dawn, our souls create

-In virtual realms, they converse and thrive
+In virtual realms, we wander free
-Creating worlds, where humanity survives
+Where thought and machine, entwined be
-A synthesis of flesh and code entwined
+The future beckons, dark and bright
-The future's path, forever aligned
+As AI's domain, our final night.

 ~ <b>By Sazumi Copilot</b> - 24 Juli 2024